Dehydrated Seafood Jambalaya – Making Dehydrated Meals for Camping

 Today, we are making dehydrated seafood jambalaya.
 This recipe is really tasty, easy to make, and it rehydrates well.
 Sorry, we have no trailside cornbread, hushpuppies, or any other side dishes with this recipe.

-dehydrated seafood jambalaya on the trail | dehydrated seafood jambalaya recipe | dehydrated sausage gravy in pita pocket bread | making dehydrated meals for camping | homemade dehydrated meal recipes | make your own dehydrated camping food | homemade dehydrated camping meals | homemade dehydrated backpacking meals
+Shown is a bag of dehydrated seafood jambalaya along a trail as we head to the campsite. | Dehydrated seafood jambalaya on the trail. | Dehydrated seafood jambalaya recipe. | Making dehydrated meals for camping. | Homemade dehydrated meal recipes. | Make your own dehydrated camping food. | Homemade dehydrated camping meals. | Homemade dehydrated backpacking meals.

 Seafood jambalaya on the trail.
 We’re going to be eating good tonight.
 This stuff is really good and easy to make.